 Attach with work

-If you follow my blog, you know by now that I love stand-up meetings.
+If you follow my blog, you know by now that I love stand-up meetings, because they can save you hours of communication during the day.

 A stand-up meeting is a quick coordination check-in in the morning, at 15 minutes max.
 Some prefer it in the afternoon - I like to do them in the morning for various reasons, usually in front of the Team Kanban Board.
-However, the same idea can be used if you are working on your own.
+Can be rough if you have a remote team, more on that another time though.

 In the meeting, answer the following questions: